The Complexity of Phylogeny Constraint Satisfaction Problems: Affine Horn Relations

 \begin{lemma} Let $L_1,L_2$ be two finite subsets of $\mathbb L$.
 Then there is an automorphism $\alpha$ of $({\mathbb L};C)$ such that $\alpha(L_1)|L_2$. \end{lemma} \begin{proof} An immediate consequence of the fact that every finite leaf structure embeds into $(\mL;C)$, and the homogeneity of $(\mL;C)$. \end{proof}

-\begin{theorem} There is a polynomial-time algorithm that decides whether a given affine Horn formula is satisfiable over $(\mL;C)$. \end{theorem}
+\begin{theorem} There is a polynomial-time algorithm that decides whether a given affine Horn formula is satisfiable or not over $(\mL;C)$. \end{theorem}

 \begin{proof} The algorithm can be found in Figure~\ref{fig:algorithm}.
-The correctness of the algorithm directly follows from the claim that the sub-procedure Spec described in Figure~\ref{fig:algorithm} has the following properties: \begin{itemize} \item If Spec$(\Phi)$ returns \emph{satisfiable} then there exists an \emph{injective} solution to $\Phi$, that is, a solution to $\Phi$ where all variables take distinct values in ${\mathbb L}$. \item If Spec$(\Phi)$ returns a set of variables $X$, then in all solutions to $\Phi$ (if there are some) the variables from $X$ take equal value. \end{itemize}
+The correctness of the algorithm directly follows from the claim that the sub-procedure Spec described in Figure~\ref{fig:algorithm} has the following properties: \begin{itemize} \item If Spec$(\Phi)$ returns \emph{satisfiable} then there exists an \emph{injective} solution to $\Phi$, that is, a solution to $\Phi$ where all variables take distinct values in ${\mathbb L}$. \item If Spec$(\Phi)$ returns a set of variables $X$, then the variables from $X$ take equal value in every solution of $\Phi$ ($\Phi$ may not have a solution). \end{itemize}

 We prove the claim by induction over the recursive structure of Spec.
-The split problem $\Psi$ of $\Phi$ is an affine Boolean CSP, and so it can be decided in polynomial time by Gaussian elimination whether $\Psi$ has a non-constant solution.
+The split problem $\Psi$ of $\Phi$ is an affine Boolean CSP, and so it can be decided in polynomial time by Gaussian elimination whether $\Psi$ has a non-constant solution or not.
 If $\Phi$ has a non-injective solution, then the split problem for $\Phi$ has a non-constant solution (the non-trivial solution is induced by the left and the right children of the root of the solution).
 Hence, if the split problem does not have a non-constant solution, then all variables from $\Phi$ must take equal values, and the output $V$ of the algorithm satisfies the claim made above.

 So suppose that the split problem $\Psi$ for $\Phi$ does have a non-trivial solution $s$, and let $S_0 := s^{-1}(0)$ and $S_1 := s^{-1}(1)$.
 If one of the recursive calls in Spec does not return \emph{satisfiable} but rather returns a set of variables $X$, then the correctness of the claim follows by the inductive assumption: the reason is that when a subset of the constraints in $\Phi$ implies that some variables must denote equal values in all solutions, then also $\Phi$ implies that those variables must be equal in all solutions.
-Hence, when Spec also returns $X$ on input $\Phi$, this is correct.
+Hence, when Spec returns $X$ on input $\Phi$, this answer is correct.

 If both recursive calls return \emph{satisfiable}, then we argue that there exists a solution to $\Phi$.
 We know that there are injective solutions $t_1 \colon S_1 \rightarrow \mathbb L$ and $t_2 \colon S_2 \rightarrow \mathbb L$ to $\Phi[S_0]$ and $\Phi[S_1]$, respectively.
 Let $t \colon V \rightarrow \mathbb L$ be the mapping such that $t(x)=t_1(x)$ for $x \in S_1$, and $t(x) = \alpha(t_2(x))$ for $x \in S_2$ and an automorphism $\alpha$ of $(\mL;C)$ such that $t(S_1) | t(S_2)$ (such an automorphism $\alpha$ exists due to Lemma~\ref{lem:neumann}).
 We claim that $t$ is an (injective) solution to $\Phi$.